datacamp-content-public/courses-credit-risk-modeling-in-python-mike-crabtree/slides/chapter_2_c7d0c9d78ab7fa4b6bdeaf7a8fbb25d0.md

 ```

 `@part1`
-- What is PD
+- What is PD.
+The estimated probability that the recipient of the loan will fail to repay the agreed amount.
-- Why PD is used
+- Why PD is used.
+Probability of default at a point in time and over time are used to help a lending agency develop a strategy and set aside provisions for expected loss (given default)
 - It's impact (number of loans, loss at default, etc)
 - Curve showing risk and population (strategy)